Freight Prepaid vs. Freight Collect: What’s The Difference?

 Here at Anderson Trucking Service (ATS), we’ve been helping companies manage their supply chain logistics since 1955.
 During this time, questions about these phrases have come up regularly.

-Although “freight collect” and “freight prepaid” have relatively simplistic definitions, they can make a large impact on your transportation supply chain and budget.
-So let’s make sure you understand exactly what’s expected of you when these phrases appear in your shipping contracts.
+Although “freight collect” and “freight prepaid” have relatively simple definitions, they can make a large impact on your transportation supply chain and budget.
+This article aims to help you understand exactly what’s expected of you when these phrases appear in your shipping contracts.

 What Does Freight Collect Mean?